 16. FOOD SERVICE

-All residents are required to purchase the Declining Balance Meal Plan.
+All residents are required to purchase a Declining Balance Meal Plan.
+Meal Plans are non-refundable, non-transferrable, and do not rollover to future semesters.
+If students find that their original meal plan choice is not working for them, they have the option of downgrading their meal plan during the first week of each semester, but they can upgrade their meal plan at any time during the semester.
 The last day of food service each semester will be the same day that the Residence Halls close.
 There is no refund for unused monies on students’ ID cards.
 There is no food service during Winter Break.
 The weekend meal schedule will be observed on school holidays.
-Meal Plans are non-transferrable, non-refundable, and do not rollover to future semesters.

 18. CHECK-IN AND CHECK-OUT